frameworklabs/SynchrosphereDemo/README.md

     }
 }
 ```
-Blinking uses a little helper enum (`LEDMode`) to detect mode changes as we don't want to restart the `repeat` loop every time the period changes but only when the mode changes from stady to blinking:
+Blinking uses a little helper enum (`LEDMode`) to detect mode changes as we don't want to restart the `repeat` loop every time the period changes, but only, when the mode changes from steady to blinking:

 ```Swift
 activity (name.Blink, [name.col, name.period, name.requests]) { val in